-- Conducting a supply-chain survey with direct suppliers of materials containing Conflict Minerals using the RBA Conflict Minerals Reporting Template ("CMRT") to identify the smelters and refiners; - Comparing the smelters and refiners identified in the supply-chain survey against the list of smelter facilities which have been identified as "conflict free" by programs such as the Responsible Minerals Assurance Process ("RMAP" formerly referred to as Conflict-Free Smelter Program) for Conflict Minerals.
+- 1. Conducting a supply-chain survey with direct suppliers of materials containing Conflict Minerals using the RBA Conflict Minerals Reporting Template ("CMRT") to identify the smelters and refiners; - Comparing the smelters and refiners identified in the supply-chain survey against the list of smelter facilities which have been identified as "conflict free" by programs such as the Responsible Minerals Assurance Process ("RMAP" formerly referred to as Conflict-Free Smelter Program) for Conflict Minerals; and - 3.
+Requesting due diligence follow up from key suppliers whose smelters were flagged by the RMI Smelter Database.

-Flex sent out surveys on behalf of Palo Alto Networks to the 158 suppliers identified in its due diligence efforts.
-Flex received valid responses from 151 suppliers, providing a 96% response rate.
+Flex sent out surveys on behalf of Palo Alto Networks to the 150 suppliers identified in its due diligence efforts.
+Flex received valid responses from 146 suppliers, providing a 97% response rate.